Emmy Awards 2023: 'Beef' stars and other Asian names among the nominees

 But Beef is on a roll of its own.
 Created by the indie studio A24, which is behind Everything Everywhere All At Once (2022), the show has received nine nominations in major categories, including Outstanding Limited or Anthology Series.
 This makes Beef the contender with the third-highest major nods after Succession (14) and The White Lotus (12).

-In all, its 13 nods make Beef one of the 11 that have received double-digit nominations.
+In all, its 13 nods make Beef one of the 11 that have received double-digit nominations in Emmy Awards 2023.

 View this post on Instagram